delivervaluedaily/manifesto/README.md

 #### But... what about the 12 principles of https://agilemanifesto.org/?

-Following this one principle will result in adhering to lot of the 12 principles - at least, the ones that are important in your case.
+Following this one principle will result in adhering to many of the 12 principles - especially the ones that are important in your case.

 #### But... what about refactoring/addressing tech debt/anything else that isn't _directly_ achieving value today?